Build a SQL task

 Before you begin

 If you haven't yet, first install the Airplane CLI by following the instructions at Installing the CLI.
-(If you have already installed the Airplane CLI, ensure you have the latest version by Upgrading the CLI.)
+(If you have already installed the Airplane CLI, ensure you have the latest version by Updating the CLI.)

-Create a Demo DB
+Create a database

 Copied